Jeffyujian/MPI_Random_Walk/README.md

  W: Initial position of the walker
  n: number of steps want to walk

-note: the walking environment is integer between 0 and Max inclusive. and 0 <= W <= Max.
+note: the walking environment are integers between 0 and Max inclusive. and 0 <= W <= Max.